imjihuan/fuego/docs/rst_src/Testplan_Reference.rst

 ============================

-Note that the test settings are used by the plan at job creation time, to set the command line arguments that will be passed to 'ftc run-test' by the Jenkins job, when it is eventually run.
+Note that the test settings are used by the plan at job creation time, to set the command line arguments that will be passed to ``ftc run-test`` by the Jenkins job, when it is eventually run.

 A user can always edit a Jenkins job (for a Fuego test), to